aurelia/skeleton-navigation/ISSUE_TEMPLATE.md

 **Expected/desired behavior:**
 <!--
-If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem along with a runnable gist, if possible.
+If the current behavior is a bug, please provide the steps to reproduce and, if possible, a minimal demo of the problem along with a runnable gist, if possible.
 To create a runnable gist, go to https://gist.run/?id=7542e061bc940cde506b&sha=6821c521a6c7bae6f59a36fb8628ecd1032b2d10 Then click "Fork to Public Gist".
 Create your gist, then finally click "Update Gist."
 Include a link to the gist.run below.